venicegeo/pzsvc-exec/README.md

 NumProcs: Integer.
 The maximum number of simultaneous jobs to allow.
 This will generally depend on the amount of data you are uploading and downloading, the overall computational load of the command you are executing, and the resources each instance has available to draw on.
 If the service is crashing regularly from overload, you want to drop this number.
 If it is running at low load but processing too slowly, you'll want to increase it.
 Defaults to no thread control, allowing all jobs to run as they arrive.

 CanUpload: Boolean.
 If false, does not allow uploads after processing.
 Defaults to false.

 CanDownlPz: Boolean.
 If false, does not allow Piazza downloads before processing.
 Defaults to false.

 CanDownlExt: Boolean.
 If false, does not allow external downloads before processing.
 Defaults to false.

+RegForTaskMgr: Boolean.
+If true, registers as a Task Manager service.
+This is the Pz feature that taskworker was designed to take advantage of.
+Required for taskworker.

+MaxRunTime: int.
+Only applicable when registering for task manager.
+Indicates how long Pz should wait after a job has been taken before assuming that the process has failed.

+LocalOnly: Boolean.
+If true, this pzsvc-exec instance will only accept connections from localhost.
+Intended as an additional security measure when using a local takworker

+LogAudit: Boolean.
+If true, produces autit logs.
+If false, does not produce audit logs.

 ## Service Endpoints